The Story of Captain Phil Blood (so far)

 California:

 But the ocean was always calling to Phil, and he purchased an 18’ Hobie Cat and started sailing it in the Long Beach Harbor, California.
 Up until very recently, he was still sailing his Hobie cat when he felt the need to get out on the ocean.
 (See pic right with Phil sailing with two cousins, Lauren DeSantis and Libby Blood).
-However, he just sold his Hobie catamaran because he is getting ready to build a much bigger boat!
-S/V Lynx will be a 50' performance, blue water capable, catamaran.
-He hopes to start his new voyage circumnavigating the world, and plans to cut the lines in early 2025.
+However, he recently sold his Hobie catamaran because he started building a much bigger boat!
+S/V Lynx will be a 50' performance/cruising, blue water capable, catamaran.
+He hopes to start his new voyage circumnavigating the world, and plans to cut the lines in mid 2025.

 Hobie